 Housesitting tips – The bottom line

-If you follow the above tips you will be well on your way to securing a great house sitter matched to your needs.
+If you follow the top housesitting tips shared above you will be well on your way to securing a great house sitter matched to your needs.
 And likely you will have made a new friend in the process.

 About the Author